 - Recorded video interview assessment (only for certain regions) and an online coding assessment (only for certain technical roles like Cloud Engineer or Data Scientist)

 - Meeting with a member from the core sales team

 - Interview with various members from the client team

-What is the best way to approach a sales pitch interview, and is there any framework or structure you recommend?
+What is the best way to approach a sales interview, and is there any framework or structure you recommend?